tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 > Note: *Refactoring* is defined as changing the structure and organization of code -- without breaking expected behaviour of the program -- with the goal of improving readability, maintainability and reducing overall complexity.

-> Note: "Don't Repeat Yourself", or "DRY" is a useful principle when applied sensibly.
-Always try to discern between essential and accidental duplication before mindlessly attempting to DRY out code.

 Here is a rather silly function that takes a function `f` and a string `s` as arguments, uppercases the string and applies `f` to it.